+Need an editor for your book?

 But once you incorporate the standardized basics of formatting a manuscript in preparation for your editor, you’ll see that it will save both you and your editor a lot of time and frustration.

-Plus, once you have the basics down, you can create a template for future use.
+Plus, once you have the basics down, you can create a book format template for future use.

 While this article attempts to offer standardized recommendations, some editors, agents or publishing houses may have their own formatting stipulations.
 Always be sure to scan websites for that information, and when in doubt, ask.

 The following formatting recommendations hold true for both fiction and nonfiction manuscripts in the U.S. Any accepted variations are noted, and comments are appreciated with regard to differences for international markets.